Artist’s statement and biography

 So I’ll list out some of the anchoring elements that came together to make up the work in this show.

-There is more in the paintings, but this list should give you a good starting point to find some of the anchors.
-I’d love to know if you saw any of them or felt them when viewing the work.
+There is more in my paintings, but this list should give you a good starting point to find some of the anchors.

 I’d like to end by reciting a poem by Jen Fabish, this poem was inspired by the painting Ever More Extravagant Disasters Resulting in an Unloosening of Fate: Number 38